Wumbobfuscation/Wumbobfuscation/README.md

-# Windows OS Internals
+# Windows API Call Obfuscation Techniques
-Overview of Windows OS internals for use in tool development.
+Detailed analysis of Portable Executable (PE) parsing to return pointers to Windows API functions without having to directly reference them in

 ### Export Directory
-Within each DLL header is an Export Directory structure, which contains three pointers to the Export Address Table:
+Within each DLL header is an Export Directory structure.
+The Export Directory is a double-linked list where the function name pointed to in the `AddressOfNames` field points to its Relative Virtual Address (RVA) stored in `AddressOfFunctions` and its ordinal number stored in `AddressOfNameOrdinals`:

 ```c++
 typedef struct _IMAGE_EXPORT_DIRECTORY {